 While the currently recommended and standardized cryptographic algorithms and parameter choices have gone through extensive review from both academia and industry, they are subject to continued cryptanalysis.
-In the past, advances in integer factorization algorithms led to increased recommended key sizes for RSA, from 768 or 1024 bit to 1572 bits and higher; the previously deemed secure hash functions MD-5 and SHA-1 have been broken via practical collision attacks, which required their upgrade to SHA-2 or SHA-3.
+In the past, advances in integer factorization algorithms led to increased recommended key sizes for RSA, from 768 or 1024 bits to 1572 bits and higher; the previously deemed secure hash functions MD-5 and SHA-1 have been broken via practical collision attacks, which required their upgrade to SHA-2 or SHA-3.
 For the future, one must be prepared for continued progress in the area of quantum computing, which may eventually render most currently deployed public key cryptographic algorithms completely insecure, thereby requiring a switch to quantum-resistant cryptographic algorithms.

 Ensuring availability of cryptographic keys

-If appropriate keys are not available at the correct place at the correct time, services may fail, data may be made unavailable and a business experience direct losses or reputational damage.
+If appropriate keys are not available at the correct place at the correct time, services may fail, data may be made unavailable, and a business experience direct losses or reputational damage.